jjgradwell/js-snippets/leftPad.md

-Left pad the given string, with specified number of characters
+pad the beggining of a given string, with specified number of characters

 ```
 const leftPad = ( num, places, char = '0' ) => String( num ).padStart( places, char )